 This bill mandates the Department of Health and Human Services (DHHS) to establish administrative rules concerning laboratory services and fees for water supply testing.
-It repeals the existing statute RSA 131:3-a and enacts a new RSA 131:4, which outlines the responsibilities of the commissioner to adopt rules for laboratory services and fee schedules.
-The bill allows the commissioner to waive fees when deemed necessary for public health and specifies that fees for analyses required by the federal Safe Drinking Water Act will be determined based on a cost allocation method from EPA grants.
+It repeals and reenacts RSA 131:4, which now requires the commissioner to adopt rules for a list of laboratory services and a fee schedule, with the option to waive fees in the interest of public health.
+The bill also stipulates that fees for analyses required by the federal Safe Drinking Water Act will be determined based on a cost allocation method from EPA grants.
 Additionally, it establishes a lab equipment and replacement fund, where fees collected from non-state entities will be split between the general fund and this special fund for laboratory improvements.

 Statutes affected: Introduced: 6:12, 485-A:26, 131:3-a